 New York is one of several states that allows you to choose between distinct state and federal bankruptcy exemptions.
 You must commit to using one – you can’t pick and choose – so it is important to understand which exemption list will allow you protect more of your property from liquidation.

 We at the Law Office of Seni Popat are committed to helping our clients navigate difficult financial situations.
 If bankruptcy is right for you, we draw on our principal attorney’s substantial experience and knowledge of local laws to make the proceeding as painless for you as possible.
-Ultimately, we recommend contacting us to walk through your financial situation, but we will review some of New York’s most common bankruptcy exemptions below so you can get an idea of what to expect moving forward.
+Ultimately, we recommend contacting us to walk through your financial situation, but our Queens bankruptcy attorney will review some of New York’s most common bankruptcy exemptions below so you can get an idea of what to expect moving forward.

 Procedures for Bankruptcy Exemptions